rabkawork/rememberme/README.md

 ## Explanation

-I wrote this project to make a lists the location of goods in the house
+I wrote this project to make a lists the location of the items that I own in my house

 ## How to install this project